-Consider this: Many successful leaders attribute their career growth to the strength of their network.
-Networking isn't just helpful-it's essential.
-Up to 70% of jobs are never advertised publicly and 80% of all jobs are secured through personal connections.
+Consider this: many of today's most successful leaders credit their career growth to the strength of their network.
+Networking isn't just helpful-it's often the deciding factor.
+In fact, recent UK data shows that 39% of people found their job through their network, and a large share of opportunities are never even advertised.